EirikHaughom/ADME/Guides/Postman Collection/readme.md

 ## Description

-This postman collection includes all REST API calls available for Azure Data Manager for Energy (ADME) M12 core services.
-It is based on the native OSDU APIs, so it could also be used for anyone running a self-managed version of the OSDU M12 release.
+This postman collection includes all REST API calls available for Azure Data Manager for Energy (ADME) M14 core services.
+It is based on the native OSDU APIs, so it could also be used for anyone running a self-managed version of the OSDU M14 release.

-Domain Data Management Services are not included.
 <br />

 ## Services Covered